tonycamp/explendid/README.md

-o predict a 16 bits of the next 2 bytes of a file with markov degree three aand my theory of reordering by  statistis the values from 0 to 65535
+a random try out of 65536 iteration that xors the 16 values of 4 bits of a block and then comes to codify over the 0 and 0nes bits int sequence to give a overall of compression on the all 8 bytes to 7 bytes random seed of 2 bytes already included
 # explendid

 not too much too explain
-a coder in blitz max basic with the help of AI to compress to 75 % or 6.00 entropy in order to compress any file to a minimum filesize of 10K reverse engine to be done but easily acheavable incode in not fast compressionn goes like the compression of the any file takes 75kb per 1 hour.
+a coder in blitz max basic to compress to 91 % or 7.20 entropy in order to compress any file to a minimum filesize of 10K of toi file after severeal recursive compressions reverse engine to be done but it may be acheivable with help its not fast compression but goes like the compression of the any file in 1 Mb per 30 mins one thread.